zyoung1107/Vertical-Ping-Pong/README.md

 Lopsided ping pong game

-Made using MU code edtiro under the PYGAME Zero mode.
+Made using MU code editor under the PYGAME Zero mode.
 Use this editor to run it.